 What is a partnership agreement, and why do you need one?

-Nolo noted that, because you and your partners are equally responsible for the business, as well as the outcomes of one another’s decisions, creating a partnership agreement is a great way to structure your relationship with your partners to best suit your business.
+Nolo noted that because you and your partners are equally responsible for the business and the outcomes of one another's decisions, creating a partnership agreement is an advantageous way to structure your relationship with your partners to best suit your business.

 What should be in a partnership agreement?

 Your partnership agreement needs to cover a lot of ground.
-According to Investopedia, the document should include the following:
+According to Investopedia, it should include the following:

-• Name of your partnership.
-While it may seem like common sense, one of the first things you and your partner(s) must agree on is the name of your business.
+• The name of your partnership: While it may seem like common sense, one of the first things you and your partner(s) must agree on is the name of your business.

-• Contributions to the partnership and percentage of ownership.
-Create a list of specific contributions you and your partner(s) will make to the business.
-In addition to contributions, you must decide on the percentage of ownership, which is typically dictated by each partner’s contributions to the business.
+• Contributions to the partnership and percentage of ownership: Create a list of specific contributions you and your partner(s) will make to the business.
+In addition to contributions, you must decide on the ownership percentage, typically dictated by each partner’s contributions to the business.

-• Division of profits, losses and draws.
-You and your partner must decide how to divide the business’s profits, losses, and draws.
-Partners can agree to share the profits and losses in accordance with their percentage of ownership, or they can be distributed equally among the partners regardless of ownership stake.
+• Division of profits, losses, and draws: You and your partner must decide how to divide the business’s profits, losses, and draws.
+Partners can agree to share the profits and losses according to their percentage of ownership, or they can be distributed equally among the partners regardless of ownership stake.

-• Partners’ authority.
-Partnership authority, also known as binding power, should be defined within the partnership agreement.
-The ability to bind the business to a debt or a contractual agreement can expose the business to unnecessary risk, which is why the partnership agreement should explicitly state which partner(s) have binding authority.
+• Partners' authority: Partnership authority, also known as binding power, should be defined within the partnership agreement.
+The ability to bind the business to a debt or a contractual agreement can expose the business to unnecessary risk, which is why the partnership agreement should explicitly state which partner(s) has binding authority.

-• Withdrawal or death of a partner.
-While no one wants to consider the possibility of a partner’s withdrawal or untimely death on the brink of launching a new business, this is something that needs to be clearly stated in the partnership agreement.
+• Withdrawal or death of a partner: While no one wants to consider the possibility of a partner's withdrawal or untimely death when launching a new business, it is something that needs to be clearly stated in the partnership agreement.
 The agreement should also outline the valuation process for the business and/or any requirements for maintaining a life insurance policy designating the other partner(s) as the beneficiaries.

 How do you structure a 50/50 partnership?

 • Discuss/agree on important details before drafting.
 Structuring a 50/50 partnership requires consent, input, and trust from all business partners.
-To avoid conflict and maintain trust between you and your partner(s), be sure to discuss all business goals, the commitment level of each partner, and salaries prior to signing the agreement.
+To avoid conflict and maintain trust between you and your partner(s), discuss all business goals, the commitment level of each partner, and salaries prior to signing the agreement.

 • Consult with an attorney.
-Before you draft or sign a partnership agreement, consult with an experienced business attorney to ensure everyone’s investment in the partnership and business is protected.
+Before you draft or sign a partnership agreement, consult an experienced business attorney to protect everyone's investment in the partnership and business.

 • Include a dispute resolution process.
 With responsibility for the business split between two partners and the high cost of taking legal action, you should include an official dispute resolution process in your partnership agreement to help navigate arguments.